Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Formulation of Domain-Invariant Feature Learning

 Our approach to long-term visual place localization and recognition is modeled in the setting of multi-domain unsupervised image-to-image translation, where all query and database images are captured from multiple identical sequences across environments.
 Images in different environmental conditions belong to corresponding domains respectively.
 Let the total number of domains be denoted as $ N $ and two different domains are randomly sampled from $ \{1 \cdots N\} $ for each translation iteration, \textit{e.g.} $ i,j \in \{1 \cdots N\}, i\neq j $.
 Let $ x_{i} \in \mathcal{X}_{i} $ and $ x_{j} \in \mathcal{X}_{j} $ represent images from these two domains.
 For the multi-domain image-to-image translation task \cite{anoosheh2018combogan}, the goal is to find all conditional distributions $ p(x_{i}|x_{j}), \forall i\neq j, i,j \in \{1 \cdots N\} $ with known marginal distribution of $ p(x_{i}), p(x_{j})$ and translated conditional distribution $ p(x_{j \to i}|x_{j}), p(x_{i \to j}|x_{i})$.
 Since different domains correspond to different environmental conditions, we suppose the conditional distribution $ p(x_{i}|x_{j}) $ is monomodal and deterministic compared to multimodal distribution across only two domains in \cite{huang2018multimodal}.
 As $ N $ increases to infinity and becomes continuous, the multi-domain translation model covers more domains and could be regarded as a generalized multi-modal translation with limited domains.

-Like the shared-latent-space assumption in the recent unsupervised image-to-image translation methods \cite{liu2017unsupervised,huang2018multimodal}, the content representation $ c $ is shared across different domains while the style latent variable $ s_{i} $ belongs to each specific domain.
+Like the shared-latent-space assumption in the recent unsupervised image-to-image translation methods \cite{liu2017unsupervised,huang2018multimodal,lee2018diverse}, the content representation $ c $ is shared across different domains while the style latent variable $ s_{i} $ belongs to each specific domain.
 For the image joint distribution in one domain $ x_{i} \in \mathcal{X}_{i} $, it is generated from the prior distribution of content and style, $ x_{i} = G_{i}(s_{i},c) $, and the content and style are independent to each other.
 Since the condition distribution $ p(x_{i}|x_{j}) $ is deterministic, the style variable is only embodied in the latent generator of the specific domain, \textit{i.e.} $ x_{i} = G_{i}(s_{i},c) = D_{i}^{c*}(c), x_{j} = G_{j}(s_{j},c) = D_{j}^{c*}(c) $.
 Under such assumptions, our method could be regarded as implicitly partially-shared although only content latent code is explicitly found across multiple domains with corresponding generators.
 Following the previous work \cite{huang2018multimodal}, we further assume that the domain-specific decoder functions for shared content code, $ D_{i}^{c*},D_{j}^{c*} $, are deterministic and their inverse encoder functions exist, where $ E_{i}^{c*}=(D_{i}^{c*})^{-1} ,E_{j}^{c*}=(D_{j}^{c*})^{-1} $.
 And our goal of domain-invariant representation learning is to find the underlying decoders $ D_{i}^{c*},D_{j}^{c*} $ and encoders $ E_{i}^{c*},E_{j}^{c*} $ for all the environmental domains through neural networks, so that the domain-invariant latent code $ c $ could be extracted for any given image sample $ x_{i} $ through $ c=E_{i}^{c*}(x_{i}) $.
-The overview architecture based on the assumption is shown in Figure \ref{overview_fig}, of which the details are introduced in the Section \ref{sec3} and \ref{sec4}